A little bit about me…

 Continuing their education, Christopher earned a Master of Performance at the Guildhall School of Music and Drama (GSMD) in London, UK, studying under Charlotte Seale, Imogen Barford, and Keziah Thomas.
 At GSMD, they delved deeper into contemporary harp repertoire and collaborated with diverse artists.
 Notably, Christopher premiered Hannah Kendall’s Tuxedo: Diving Bell 2 for solo harp at Milton Court Concert Hall.
 They also participated in projects like OperaMakers, Wigmore Hall VoiceWorks, and the London Symphony Orchestra/Orchestral Artistry Composers Programme, which are designed to bring new composers’ works to life with professional guidance.

 Christopher's time in the UK was marked by significant performances and collaborations.
 They were a featured artist in the BBC Radio 3 Total Immersion series, celebrating the works of the late Kaija Saariaho.
+They have performed with critically acclaimed ensembles such as Sinfonia Smith Square, the London Musical Theatre Orchestra, the Rothko Collective, the Brixton Chamber Orchestra, and the Her Ensemble, and performing alongside artists such as Billie Marten, Tom Rasmussen, David Hoyle, and Ramin Karimloo.
+There collaborative work has been featured on CBC Radio, ClassicFM, BBC Radio 3, and various streaming platforms.
 They began working with rare-instrumentalist Joseph Fraser, commissioning new works for rare instruments.
 This collaboration led to their debut performance at the Future Strategies Club, featuring installations for theremin, electric harp, and electronics.

 In 2024, Christopher made their West End debut with the Sam Shepard plays Savage/Love and Tongues, devising the music for the production alongside guitarist Juan Carlos and performing as one of four featured artists.
 They were also a featured artist at the annual Lichfield Arts Festival.